 You can get notified by email when there is upcoming maintenance, new features, etc. You can configure this in your personal account page in the settings in Scrumwise.

 You can also get notified by following Scrumwise on Twitter.
-A newsletter and a blog will be coming later.

 We provide free support via email.
 In many cases, you'll have an answer within an hour.
 Just write us at firstname.lastname@example.org.